 6.WARRANTY, DISCLAIMER AND LIMITATIONS OF LIABILITY.

 Warranty and Disclaimer.
 (A) This clause A shall only apply to Customers other than Trial Customers.
-Solo warrants that, for a period of ninety (90) days from initial delivery of Software hereunder, the Software will operate substantially in conformance with the Solo user documentation provided therefor.
+Solo warrants that, for the Term the Software will operate substantially in conformance with the Solo user documentation provided therefor.
 In the event of any breach of the foregoing warranty, Customer shall promptly notify Solo in writing and Solo shall, at its option in its sole discretion, remedy the error or refund the Subscription Fee paid for the Software by Customer (and in the event of such refund, Solo may also terminate this Agreement by written notice to Customer).
 Such remedy or refund shall be Solo’s sole obligation or liability, and Customer’s sole remedy, for any breach of the foregoing warranty.
 Any claim for breach of the foregoing warranty that is not made to Solo in writing within the above warranty period shall be waived and have no further effect.
-For clarity the above warranty shall only apply to the initial delivery of Software hereunder, and not to any subsequent update, upgrade, revision or other change thereto that may be provided or made available to Customer hereunder.
 (B) Except for the foregoing warranty, Solo hereby disclaims all representations and warranties of any kind relating to the Software, Support Services or this Agreement (whether express, implied, statutory or arising by custom, trade usage or course of dealings), including any implied warranties of noninfringement, merchantability, or fitness for purpose.
 Without limiting the prior sentence above, for Trial Customers, the Software and Support Services are provided “AS-IS”, with all faults.